A Socratic reading companion

 $0

-• Full Socratic dialogue on those books
+• Full Socratic dialogue on each one

 • Your synthesis — written in your words, kept forever